 On Jan.
 6, thousands of former President Donald Trump’s supporters stormed the U.S. Capitol because they believed Democrats had stolen the election.
 But in looking for justice, they allegedly killed five and injured more than 140 people.
 They also broke several federal laws as they rushed through the capitol, seeking to do harm to liberal congressional leaders.

 Since the Jan.
-6 Capitol riot, the FBI are investigating and have charged hundreds of individuals across the country.
+6 Capitol riot, the FBI is investigating and has charged hundreds of individuals across the country.
 And, according to The Washington Post, 19 of those charged are North Texans, which is “one of the largest numbers in any place in the country.”

 “More arrests are coming, and North Texas remains a focus for investigators who expect to charge as many as 400 people from across the country in the attack on the Capitol,” The Post reporter Annie Gowan wrote in her March 22 report.
-(Though D Magazine Editor Tim Rogers had plenty to complain about regarding her knowledge of North Texas, even he agrees it’s a fascinating subject.)
+(Though D Magazine Editor Tim Rogers had plenty to complain about regarding her knowledge of North Texas).

 But who are some of these North Texans?
 And where do their cases stand?
 Here are five of some of the most high-profile Capitol riot cases against North Texans.

 Luke Coffee, a Dallas actor and director, was once known for his appearance in NBC’s “Friday Night Lights.”
 Now, he’s known for his role in the Capitol riots.